-1^{st} Offense - Warning.
-Cell phone is confiscated and returned to the student at the end of the instructional period.
-2^{nd} Offense - Cell phone is confiscated and turned into the main office.
-The student may get the phone at the end of the day.

-3^{rd} Offense - Cell phone is confiscated and turned into the main office.
+- 1st Violation Warning.
+Phone is confiscated and returned to the student at the end of the instructional period. - 2nd Violation Phone is confiscated and turned into the main office.
+The student may get the phone at the end of the day. - 3rd Violation Phone is confiscated and turned into the main office.
 The student must serve a Knight Crew before the student receives their phone.
-The parent is contacted by the teacher.

-4th Offense - Cell phone is confiscated and turned into the main office.
+The parent is contacted by the teacher. - 4th Violation Phone is confiscated and turned into the main office.
 The student must serve a Knight Crew.
 Administrator contacts home and a parent must pick up the cell phone.